Best Practices

 App functions normally and without interruption in terms of connectivity.

-So we make the recently created Outcome a Child of the bigger scope Outcome:
+So we make the recently created Outcome a of the bigger scope Outcome: